etcadinfinitum/trapped/_posts/2020-05-17-digital-prototype.md

   we are still discussing the best way to do this, but we think that the collision will affect PC health and the enemy proximity will not trigger tracking or following behavior.
+* Implement "vision-levels" to the traps.
+Eg. Only some players can see traps or only some players can see a specific type of trap while the others cannot.

 TODO: List what features or ideas are on the backlog and/or will be completed next.